gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 This shows function names (`buzzer_init`, `tone`, `call_me_maybe`), the offset and encoding of each instruction, and the more human readable assembly code corresponding to that instruction.
-The human readable instructions produced by this tool look highly suspect, so I quickly learnt to ignore them and just focus on the machine code (e.g. the first instruction of `buzzer_init` is `e3 a0 23 3a `).
+The human readable instructions produced by this tool look highly suspect to me and I quickly learnt to ignore them and just focus on the machine code (e.g. the first instruction of `buzzer_init` is `e3 a0 23 3a`).

 I ended up relying heavily on an [online ARM (dis)assembler](https://shell-storm.org/online/Online-Assembler-and-Disassembler)